davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 ### __Undirected Graphical Models__

-A Conditional Random Field can be seen as an undirected graphical model, or Markov Random Field, globally conditioned on $$X$$, the random variable representing observation sequence.
+A Conditional Random Field can be seen as an undirected graphical model, or Markov Random Field, globally conditioned on $$X$$, the random variable representing the observation sequence.

 [Lafferty et al. 2001](http://repository.upenn.edu/cgi/viewcontent.cgi?article=1162&context=cis_papers) define a Conditional Random Field as:

-* $$X$$ is a random variable over data sequences to be labeled, and $$Y$$ is a random variable over corresponding label sequences.
+* $$X$$ is a random variable over data sequences to be labelled, and $$Y$$ is a random variable over corresponding label sequences.

 * The random variables $$X$$ and $$Y$$ are jointly distributed, but in a discriminative framework we construct a conditional model $$p(Y \mid X)$$ from paired observation and label sequences: